 All about horsehair mattresses and beds

-If you’re looking at mattresses containing horsehair or tail congratulations you’re now looking at one of the best mattress upholstery fibres available.
-You’re now in serious quality bed territory opening up the most incredible of sleep experiences.
+Updated 2020: If you’re looking at mattresses containing horsehair or tail congratulations you’re now looking at one of the best mattress upholstery fibres available!
+You’re now in serious quality bed territory opening up the most incredible of sleep experiences by choosing a horsehair mattress.
 Before you buy a horsetail mattress this guide will explain exactly why horsehair is so highly praised and what else to look out for when considering a new mattress.

 Horsehair & Horsetail Mattresses